 - Follicular lymphoma: It develops when the body makes abnormal B-lymphocytes and builds up in lymph nodes.

 - Marginal zone lymphoma: Mucosa-associated lymphoid tissue (MALT) lymphoma is the most common form of marginal zone lymphoma.
-It occurs outside the lymph nodes
+It occurs outside the lymph nodes and is capable of affecting any organ.
+Other subtypes include splenic and nodal marginal zone lymphoma.

 Other rare lymphomas: